collingsandrew/milestone-project-3/TESTING.md

 #### Python Validation

-[CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python files.
+[pep8ci Python Linter](https://pep8ci.herokuapp.com/) was used to validate the Python files and ensure pep8 compliance.
 No issues present.

 <details>
 <summary>init.py</summary>